Unthrottled/spring-webflux/README.md

 **Multi-Threading**, is this how I get the most bang for the buck?

 Java developers have the ability to easily write programs using blocking code.
 This practice is fine until there is a performance bottleneck arises.
 A solution would be to introduce even more threads threads, running similar blocking code.
 Scaling in resource utilization can quickly introduce thread contention and concurrency problems.

-Worse still, all of those new threads are just sitting there blocking and wasting resources.
+Worse still, all of those new threads are just sitting there blocking and wasting resources that could be used to do work.
 If you look closely, as soon as a program involves some latency (notably I/O, such as a database request or a network call), resources are wasted as a thread (or many threads) now are sitting idle, waiting for responses.

-So the parallelization approach is not a silver bullet.
-However, it is necessary in order to harness the full power of the hardware.

-Large number of performance bottle-necks, as mentioned above, occur when processes are waiting for input and output I/O.
-Whether it be a network call, reading from disk, or even a database query.

-There is a way to reach the past the point of diminishing returns when introducing concurrency and throwing more threads at a problem.
 The CPU can only do so many things at once, and adding more threads exacerbates the problem.

 When a thread is blocked, no work is being done by that thread.